 All students are expected to complete the university's Liberal Arts Core requirements.
 See the Liberal Arts Core Requirements section of the catalog for additional details.
 Bachelor of Arts in Theatre should fulfill specific categories of the Liberal Arts Core curriculum by taking the courses indicated below.

-- Studies in Mathematics and Science Laboratory Science 6 - $\circ \quad \ \ {\rm Studies \ to \ Enhance \ a \ World \ Perspective}$ - TH 110 (as listed in major hours below) Senior Capstone Course - Theatre 419, 420 (as listed in major hours below)
+- Studies in Mathematics and Science Laboratory Science (6 credits) - Studies to Enhance a World Perspective TH 110 Introduction to Theatre (3 credits) - Senior Capstone Course TH 419, 420 (as listed in major hours below)